 Male smaller, tergite IX with 2 pairs of stout thorn-like setae between which is a double row of small tubercles; sternites without pore plates.

-The genus Danothrips currently includes ten species all from the Oriental region, but the other nine species are known from few specimens.
-Species of this genus are similar in appearance to species of Chaetanaphothrips, but do not have the spiracular area on the eighth abdominal tergite so greatly enlarged.
+The genus Danothrips currently includes 11 species all from the Oriental region, but the other ten species are known from few specimens (Bhatti, 1980).
+Species of this genus are similar in appearance to species of Chaetanaphothrips, but do not have the granulate area around the spiracles on the eighth abdominal tergite so greatly enlarged.

 Danothrips trifasciatus Sakimura

 Bhatti JS (1980) Revision of Danothrips, with descriptions of two new species.
 Journal of Natural History 14: 547–558.